Sexual abuse scandal in the Roman Catholic Archdiocese of Philadelphia: Bernard Shero

-Reverend Michael Swierzy
+Michael Swierzy

 The parents of a fifth-grade boy contacted the archdiocese in April 1997, claiming that Swierzy was giving their son beer, kissing him and sleeping with him.
 Swierzy was the principal of Cardinal Dougherty High School in Philadelphia.
 During the investigation, police found pictures of young men in underwear in Swierzy's residence.
 He pleaded guilty in January 1998 to once count of corruption of the morals of a minor and was sentenced to five years of probation.

-Reverend Francis Trauger
+Francis Trauger

 On September 3, 2019, Trauger was arrested and charged with sexually abusing two altar boys while serving at St. Michael the Archangel Church in Tullytown between 1993 and 2003.
 He would fondle the boys during the robing process before mass.
-Trauger was laicized by the Vatican in 2003.
+Trauger was laicized in 2003.
 In July 2020, Trauger pleaded guilty to two counts of indecent assault of a minor.
 He was sentenced to 18 to 36 months in prison, with seven months probation.